Stanko/letters-from-sarajevo/en/reply-five.md

 Dear dad,

-Stane and I like your stove very much.
-Here is the recipe for hot chocolate: take three spoons of cocoa, three spoons of powdered milk and sugar.
-Add a little bit of water, mix everything and heat up on the stove.
-(I got the recipe from granny Ruža from "Sutjeska")
+Stane and I love your stove.
+Here's how you can make hot chocolate on it.
+Put three spoonfuls of cocoa, three spoonfuls of dry milk, and some sugar in a pot.
+Then add some water and stir it all up and heat it on your stove.
+(I got the recipe from nana Ruža from the Sutjeska.)

-We had a new year's eve party, in the room which serves as our classroom during the day.
-We played cassettes and danced to the music.
-I wanted to tell Jelena that I love her, but I lost all courage when she appeared in a dress.
-She looked different somehow, like she wasn't the one I spend so much time with.
-It seemed Siniša figured out what is going on.
-He was teasing me and urged me to dance with Jelena, but alas.
-I was standing in the corner, watching her dance with a seventh grader from "Sutjeska".
-Just to think I used to fight for "Sutjeska", I was raging inside.
+We threw a party for New Year's, in the room that we use as a classroom in the mornings.
+We played music on a cassette player, and then we danced to it.
+I wanted to confess my love to Jelena, but I lost all courage when she showed up in a dress.
+She seemed different somehow, as though she wasn't the same girl I spend so much time with.
+I guess Siniša figured out what's going on.
+He teased me and tried to convince me to dance with Jelena but to no avail.
+I stood bewilderedly in the corner of the classroom, watching her dance with a seventh-grader from the Sutjeska.
+And to think there was a time when I fought for that stupid Sutjeska, I ranted to myself.

-Stane and Ivica had a much better time: they danced with all the younger girls, even with two from the second grade.
+Stane and Ivica had a much better time.
+They danced with all the younger girls, even with a couple of two-graders.

-I haven't told Jelena anything, and we are still hanging out like we used to.
-Not sure if I'll gather enough courage and tell her what I fell.
-It would be easier if you were here, with me.
+I didn't say anything to Jelena, and now we spend time as we did before.
+I don't know if I'll ever muster the courage and tell her how I feel.
+Having you here would make things easier for me.

 <div class="Response-signature">Kosta</div>